chenyq1997/proj-dropbox/README.md

 3. Retrieve a file from the master storage.
 4. Delete a file in the master storage.
 5. (Extra) Develop a GUI.

+The data structures and functions are outlined in "EC504Project2.pdf".